ClimateCodeFoundation/ccc-gistemp/readme.txt

 2. DEPENDENCIES

-You need a machine that runs Python, and a network connection; there are no explicit operating system or CPU architecture dependencies so "any" operating system or CPU should be okay.
+You need Python and a machine that can run it, and a network connection; there are no explicit operating system or CPU architecture dependencies so "any" operating system or CPU should be okay.

-We recommend Python 2.6, but ccc-gistemp should work on Python 2.4 or anything more recent.
+Python comes in several versions.
+We recommend Python 2.6 or Python 2.7, but ccc-gistemp should work on any version of Python from the 2.x branch (since 2.4).
+It will not work with Python 3.x (which python.org calls "shiny new thing").
 Support for Python 2.4 (and to some extent 2.5) remains fragile, and it has caused some problems in the past.

 The code should run on OS X, FreeBSD, Windows, and probably a variety of other Unix-like operating systems.